0xAX/asm/content/asm_3.md

 	SYS_EXIT equ 60
     ;; Number of the standard output file descriptor STD_OUT	equ 1
     ;; Exit code from the program.
-The 0 status code is success EXIT_CODE equ 0
+The 0 status code is a success.
+	EXIT_CODE equ 0
     ;; ASCII code of the new line symbol ('\n') NEW_LINE db 0xa